wikimedia/design-codex/README.md

 older versions of Node (prior to version 15) and will need to be upgraded manually.
 You can do this with nvm via `nvm install --latest-npm`.

-To get started:
+Helpful commands:

-- Run `npm install` in the root of the repository to install requirements for all workspaces
+- `npm install` in the root of the repository to install requirements for all workspaces
-- Run `npm run doc:dev` to start the docs site
+- `npm run doc:dev` to start the docs site
-- Or run `npm run dev` to start the Vite sandbox
+- `npm run dev` to start the Vite sandbox
+- `npm run test:unit -w @wikimedia/codex` to run unit tests for e.g. the codex workspace.
+[Read more about testing.](https://doc.wikimedia.org/codex/latest/contributing/contributing-code/testing-components.html)

 See the [contributing code](https://doc.wikimedia.org/codex/latest/contributing/contributing-code.html) guidelines for more information.